tdmedia/dockerdev/README.md

 # rebuilding the container
 1. docker stop dev
 2. docker rmi tdmedia/dev
+3. Pull the latest docker  files
-3. build the dev container as shown above
+4. build the dev container as shown above
-4. run the dev container as shown above
+5. run the dev container as shown above